proflamyt/cMap/README.md

   the api helps to render the map points in geojson. leaflet library helps handle the map rendering and basic event listeners . boostrap  is used for the design in place of oveload css.

+ ### Why Build This ?
+    Helps a achieve a more interactive communication between the reader and the author.
+The readers have more insight about the places in the novel and where they are located.